asn1814/asn1814/README.md

 #### I've worked on:
 - LLM tooling and research on Meta's Fundamental AI Research team as a SWE Intern.
-- machine learning research and iOS integration using Swift, PyTorch, and Onnx with Professor Gollakota at the Allen School.
+- machine learning research and iOS integration with Professor Gollakota at UW.
 - directing DubHacks, the largest hackathon in the PNW.

 #### Learn more about me at: